vega/vega-lite/CONTRIBUTING.md

 To contribute changes to the documentation or website, simply submit a pull request that changes the corresponding markdown files in `site/`.

-The images that are shown on the homepage and in the gallery have to be generated with `npm run images`.
+The images that are shown on the homepage and in the gallery have to be generated with `npm run build:images`.
 To run the script, you need to install [gnu parallel](https://www.gnu.org/software/parallel/).
 (For Mac, you can simply do `brew install parallel`.)

 Since we only publish the Github Pages when we release a new version,